Table of Contents

 How to Tell If Your Dog Is Pregnant

-And will not notice a ‘baby bump' until your dog is in the final third of her pregnancy (6-9 weeks).
+Or notice a baby bump until your dog is in the final third of her pregnancy (6-9 weeks).

 - Lack of energy